Driver Improvement Course in New Hampshire

 In New Hampshire, all violations have associated demerit points.
 The number of points assessed depends on the seriousness of the offense.
 The number of points assessed for a motor vehicle conviction will appear on a certified copy of your driving record.
 If you have accumulated at least 3 points, you're allowed to complete a Safe Driver Course to earn a credit of 3 points and avoid license suspension.
 Note that the points will still appear on your driving record, but will not be counted toward the total assessed for suspension.

-If you lose your license due to a DWI conviction, you'll be required to take one of several alcohol awareness training programs.
+If you lose your NH driver's license due to a DWI conviction, you'll be required to take one of several alcohol awareness training programs.

-Depending on the violation, and your previous driving record, you may be ordered to attend and successfully complete:
+Depending on your violation, and your previous driving record, you may be ordered to attend and successfully complete:

-For more information, be sure to explore DMV.org's special section about DUI & DWI offenses.
+For more information, be sure to read our DUI & DWI offenses page.

 Lowering Insurance Premiums

-Contact your insurance company to ask questions.
-Many companies offer discounts on auto insurance premiums but ask how much, and if you are eligible.
+Contact your insurance company to check if you're eligible for a reduction in your insurance premiums.
+Many companies offer discounts on auto insurance premiums, but be sure ask how much they cost.

 You may not qualify for a discount based on your age or your driving record.